The Beacon Light: Doubts as to authenticity

 It was removed from display, but did appear in a 2007 exhibition.
 It returned to display in September 2012.

 Fake or Fortune?

 It was featured on the BBC TV programme Fake or Fortune?
 Scientific analysis showed that the paint used was consistent with Turner's known usage and that the same paint had been used for the whole of the picture.
+The evidence for the painting's authenticity was presented to Martin Butlin, the co-author of the Turner catalogue raisonné, who accepted that the work was genuine.

+Location

 An X-ray showed that a lighthouse at the summit of the bluff had been painted over.
-Philip Mould and Bendor Grosvenor were able to establish that the scene was near Margate and not on the Isle of Wight as had been previously believed.
-The evidence for the painting's authenticity was presented to Martin Butlin, the co-author of the Turner catalogue raisonné, who accepted that the work was genuine.
+Philip Mould and Bendor Grosvenor were able to establish that the scene was in Kent and not on the Isle of Wight as had been previously believed.

+The coastline depicted is believed to be at St Margaret's at Cliffe, where the dangers posed to shipping by the Goodwin Sands have long been recognised.